Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

-Beside the masked language modeling task BERT is also pretrained on a next sentence prediction task in which the the model has to predict whether the second of two text segments it is presented with succeeds the first \citep{Devlin2019}.
-The second pretraining task is hypothesized to serve the purpose of making BERT also a well generalizing pretrained language representation model for NLP target tasks that require an understanding of the association between two text segments (e.g.~question answering or natural language inference) \citep{Devlin2019}.
-The usefulness of the next sentence prediction pretraining task, however, is called into question \citep[see e.g.][]{Lan2020, Liu2019}.
+In addition to the masked language modeling task, BERT is also pretrained on a next sentence prediction task in which the model has to predict whether the second of two text segments it is presented with succeeds the first \citep[p.~4172, 4174]{Devlin2019}.
+The second pretraining task is hypothesized to serve the purpose of making BERT also a well-generalizing pretrained model for NLP target tasks that require an understanding of the association between two text segments (e.g.~question answering or natural language inference) \citep[p.~4172, 4174]{Devlin2019}.